-- ------------- -------------- ------------------- -------------------

 ‘Change in eating habit affects skin’

-This post has been read 5104 times!
+This news has been read 5321 times!

 KUWAIT CITY, June 19: Dermatology Consultant Asad Al-Hamad and Head of Dermatology Center Dr Mohammad Al-Otaibi affirmed that change in eating habit seriously affects many skin conditions in the month of Ramadan, reports Al-Anba daily.
 Al-Otaibi added skin diseases begin to manifest with the fall of hair due to change in the rate of certain components of food such as vitamins A, D and E, and dry skin also sets in early.